vvs31415/rust-interop/book/src/c/parameter-and-return.md

 ## Which types match up?

-Here's a quick references of the most common Rust primitives you can pass directly across the FFI boundary.
+Here's a quick reference of the most common Rust primitives you can pass directly across the FFI boundary.

 |   Rust    |             C             |